Mind Matters Mental Health Checks

 GAD-7 and PHQ-9 are accredited by the National Institute for Health and Care Excellence for measuring the presence and severity of Anxiety and Depression in primary care situations (e.g., during GP consultations and Mind Matters Assessments).

-Two key clinical components of the Mind Matters Assessment encourage the employee to recognise and disclose any underlying stressors:
+Two key clinical components of Mind Matters Mental Health Checks encourage the employee to recognise and disclose any underlying stressors:

 - The objectivity of the GAD-7 and PHQ-9 calculators helps to de-personalise the assessment and externalise any sense that the employee is being “judged”.